CAP-ITN/osTicket-Ticket-Lifecycle-Scenarios/README.md

 <p>
 </p>
 <p>
 The end-user (Billy.Ray) submits a critical ticket reporting that the entire mobile and online banking system is down.
 Help Desk Agent Rick reviews the ticket, noting that priority, department, SLA, and assignment are initially unassigned.
-Rick updates the ticket to Sev-A priority (1-hour response, 24/7 support), assigns it to the Online Banking Department as he does not have permissions for this incredibly important task.
+Rick updates the ticket to Sev-A priority (1-hour response, 24/7 support), assigns it to the Online Banking Department as he does not have permissions for this critical outage.
 <br />

 <p>